paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ - Replace all characters A and c from input to Z and e respectively 20-hiago - Removes all letters c and C from input 21-reverse - reverses the input
+22-users_and_homes - displays all users and home directories sorted by users based on /etc/passwd file